Discharge advice for patients following cataract surgery

 Mild discomfort can be eased with your usual painkillers (for example paracetamol).

-Red or bloodshot eye; this usually settles within one to two weeks.
+Your eye may be red or bloodshot; this usually settles within 1 to 2 weeks.

-Some swelling and / or bruising in and around your eye; this usually settles within one to two weeks.
+You may have swelling and / or bruising in and around your eye; this usually settles within 1 to 2 weeks.

-Small floaters or double vision; this usually settles down.
+Small floaters or double vision can occur; this usually settles down.

 Blurred distance vision.
-This can happen straight away or one to two days after surgery.
-You can try having the distance vision lens removed from your glasses on the operated side and give your eye some time to settle down.
-If your vision is worse than before your operation, please contact us (see contact numbers at end of this leaflet).
+This can happen straightaway or 1 to 2 days after surgery.
+You can try having the distance vision lens removed from your glasses on your operated side, to give your eye some time to settle down.
+If your vision is worse than before your operation, please contact us.
+Our contact numbers are at end of this leaflet.

 When should I ask for help?